Air Fryer Coconut Shrimp: Ready in 30 minutes!

 Spring roll in a bowl with shrimp and peanut sauce

-Which Air Fryer Do I Use and Recommend
+Which Air Fryer Do I Use & Recommend

-I've tried three different air fryers over the years, and my most recent is also my favourite.
+I’ve tried three different air fryers over the years and here are my top two picks.

 If you make these air fryer coconut shrimp, I’d love to hear from you.
 Feel free to tag me on Instagram, and/or leave a comment, rating or review below.